Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

-By applying Markov's inequality and a union bound, we get that with probability $9/10$ the algorithm {\tt Learn-kmodal} outputs a hypothesis $h$ that has $\dtv(h,p) \leq O(\eps)$ as required.
+By applying Markov's inequality and a union bound, we get that with probability $9/10$ the algorithm {\tt Learn-kmodal} outputs a hypothesis $h$ that has $\dtv(h,p) {=} O(\eps)$ as required.

 It is clear that the algorithm has the claimed sample complexity.
-The running time is also easy to analyze, as it is easy to see that every step can be performed in polynomial time (in fact, nearly linear time) in the sample size.
-This completes the proof of Theorem~\ref{thm:learnkmodal}. \end{proof}
+The running time is also easy to analyze, as it is easy to see that every step can be performed in polynomial time in the sample size.
+This completes the proof of Theorem~\ref{thm:learnkmodal}. \end{proofof}